Cadmium Telluride Photovoltaics Accelerator

 The Cadmium Telluride (CdTe) Photovoltaics (PV) Accelerator program is intended to enhance U.S. technology leadership and competitiveness in CdTe PV.
 By 2030, the program aims to increase domestic CdTe PV material and module production, achieve cell efficiencies above 26%, and decrease module costs to below $0.15/watt.

 The CdTe PV Accelerator program was announced by the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) on March 25, 2021.
-NREL will release a competitive solicitation to select leadership for a CdTe technology development consortium as part of this program, and will host a webinar for more information.
-The solicitation is expected to be released in May 2021.
-You can contact NREL at email@example.com with questions and sign up to receive email updates about the upcoming informational webinar and important deadlines.
+NREL released a competitive solicitation on June 7, 2021, to select leadership for the CdTe technology development consortium.
+Applications are due on July 19, 2021, at 6:00 p.m.
+ET.

 The consortium formed through the CdTe PV Accelerator program will consist of NREL as the consortium coordinator and a competitively selected consortium leadership team that will direct consortium activities and research priorities.
 The consortium will solicit additional research and development projects as needed to meet its technology goals and performance targets.